speveril/cozy/readme.md

     - Should be able to refresh/reset; the way the message waiting works, this doesn't work the way it should
 - Testing
     - Investigate this
-- RPGKit
-    - Add scripted movement for entities on the map
-    - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
-    - It'd be nice if the persistent stuff in map was easier to use in general
-    - Zones (large polygons that can be checked, but don't necessarily fire an event when crossing the threshold) ???
-    - Menus need some polish
-        - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
-        - Need to provide a better way for menus to return a value to a previous menu -- promises?
 - Data Editor
     - Manage .json files; top level is an object with a ".schemas" key plus "tables" of typed objects
 - Reconcile File stuff